-If a student has received AP credit from another college or university, ANC will accept credit for that course or courses as transfer credit.
-ANC must have the score.
+If a student has received AP credit from another college or university, ANC will accept credit for that course or courses as transfer credit, however, ANC must have the score to do so.

 The following table maps the AP exams to corresponding ACTS courses and ANC courses for students scoring a 3 or higher on the AP exams.